Śvetāmbara Terapanth

 The Terapanthi monks and nuns follow a strict discipline that includes celibacy, non-possession, non-violence, truthfulness, and meditation.
-They lead a simple lifestyle and wear white robes.
+They lead a simple lifestyle, wear white robes and wear a muhapatti (a square of white cloth) over their face.
 The sect also encourages the practice of ahimsa (non-violence) towards all living beings.

 The Terapanthi community has a significant presence in Rajasthan, Gujarat, Maharashtra, and Madhya Pradesh in India.
 The Terapanthi order is strict in its non-idolatrous approach, which means that they do not worship or believe in the use of idols for religious purposes.
 Instead, they focus on the importance of self-control, self-discipline, and meditation and have lakhs of followers in many parts of the world including Nepal, the United States, Canada, and the United Kingdom.